KeafyIsHere/Pug-Hack/README.md

 # notes
 Shit will prob get patched by world dev.
-I have had my fun with this plz no hate my trash code
+I have had my fun with this

+plz no hate my trash code

+There are more things to do for this world like enable hidden rooms and other cool shit but I will no longer be maintaining this
 # Some screenshots
 https://i.imgur.com/aVIteZQ.jpg
 https://i.imgur.com/sg5rMq5.jpg